2006 Polonskaya: Satellite

 In 2005, it was claimed that lightcurve observations indicate that Polonskaya has a small moon about 0.99 km in diameter.
 However, the non-synchronously rotating binary still needs to be fully resolved in order to confirm such satellite.
-Alternatively, the presence of another body has also been suggested to explain the lightcurve's irregular period, which would make it a trinary asteroid.
+Alternatively, the presence of another body has also been suggested to explain the lightcurve's irregular period, which would make it a triple asteroid.

 Physical characteristics

 Polonskaya is considered a stony S-type asteroid with a typically high albedo due to its membership to the Flora family.

 Lightcurves

 Between 2005 and 2010, several rotational lightcurves of Polonskaya were obtained from photometric observations by Donald Pray, Petr Pravec, Peter Kušnirák, Walter Cooney, John Gross and Dirk Terrell.
 Lightcurve analysis gave a rotation period between 3.114 and 3.1183 hours with a brightness amplitude of 0.18–0.10 magnitude for the best rated results (U=3/3/3/3).
 A later retracted alternative period solution of 6.69±0.01 h (about twice as long) has also been proposed.
 In September 2019, follow-up observations by Pravec gave an unchanged rotation period of 3.1181±0.0005 h (U=3).